aave-starknet-project/starknet-aave-bridge-js/README.md

 # starknet-aave-bridge.js

-The starknet-aave-bridge.js package gives developers access to methods for interacting with the AAVE bridge & staticATokens on Starknet using [ArgentX](https://github.com/argentlabs/argent-x) & [Starknet.js](https://github.com/0xs34n/starknet.js).
+The starknet-aave-bridge.js package gives developers access to methods for interacting with the AAVE bridge & staticATokens on Starknet using StarkNet wallets & [Starknet.js](https://github.com/0xs34n/starknet.js).

 Install starknet-aave-bridge-js with `npm`